-

 Before you leave, I’ll share a treatment plan tailored to your needs — including how often to come in, expected outcomes, and any lifestyle or herbal recommendations to support your healing.

-Follow-up visits allow more time for additional therapies alongside acupuncture, such as heat therapy (like moxibustion or heat packs), cupping, gua sha, or manual techniques when appropriate.
+Follow-up visits allow more time for additional therapies alongside acupuncture, such as heat therapies, cupping, gua sha, or manual techniques when appropriate.

 -